elunna/hackem/hackem_changelog.md

     - Vibrating square: messages when player is near

 - [x] Vecna's Domain
-    - completely new and optional side branch has been added, known as  - Vecna is an uber-powerful Lich that is the source of power for all other liches.
+    - completely new and optional side branch has been added.
+Vecna is an uber-powerful Lich that is the source of power for all other liches.
 Because of this, all types of liches (including alhoons) cannot be genocided until Vecna is destroyed.

 - [x] Elemental Planes:
     - The first four Planes levels are randomized and appear in a different order every game.

 - [x] Additional variants of the Castle, Fort Ludios, Sokoban, Mine Town and Mines End have been added.

 ### New special rooms